 - Cook until the chestnuts start to open around the + sign.

-Step 1: Prepare your chestnuts with one of the methods above.
-Next, you will want to grind your chestnuts into small pieces.
+Step 1: Prepare your chestnuts using one of the methods above.
+Next, grind them into small pieces.
+It should resemble coarsely ground almonds.

 Step 2: Put the dry ingredients into a large bowl and whisk to blend.

-Step 3: In a smaller bowl, add your wet ingredients and mix well.
-Add your liquid ingredients into the dry ingredients.
+Step 3: In a smaller bowl, add the wet ingredients and mix well.
+Pour your liquid ingredients into the dry ingredients.

-Step 4: Mix the wet and dry ingredients into a dough like the photo above.
-Sorry for the dark photo but I wanted to show you what the dough looks like.
-As you can see the dough is on the stiff side.
+Step 4: Mix the wet and dry ingredients into a soft cookie dough mixture like the photo above.

-Step 6: Optional - Feel free to dip your roasted chestnut cookies in dark chocolate.
+Step 6: Optional – Dip cooled cookies in dark chocolate.
 To do this, melt dark chocolate in a microwave-safe dish.
-Dip the bottoms of the baked cookies and set onto wax paper to allow the chocolate to harden.
+Dip the bottoms of the baked cookies and set them onto wax paper to allow the chocolate to harden.

 Ingredients

-- 1/2 cup sugar feel free to use less if you plan to dip these in chocolate
+- ½ cup cane sugar feel free to use less if you plan to dip these in chocolate

 - 1 large egg